andrewhao/frp-for-couch-potatoes-talk/slides/slides.md

 ### There are things already called Observables out there!

-- RxJs has an Observable interface.
+- RxJS has an Observable interface.
 - Anything in the ReactiveX family implements an Observable interface.
 - Bacon.js and Kefir.js also implement Observables.
 - ES7 ships with Observables (it's the FUTURE).